Inattentional blindness: Invisible Gorilla Test

 The best-known study demonstrating inattentional blindness is the Invisible Gorilla Test, conducted by Daniel Simons of the University of Illinois at Urbana–Champaign and Christopher Chabris of Harvard University.
-This study, a revised version of earlier studies conducted by Ulric Neisser, Neisser and Becklen in 1975, asked subjects to watch a short video of two groups of people (wearing black and white T-shirts) passing a basketball around.
+The paper describing the study, "Gorillas in Our Midst: Sustained Inattentional Blindness for Dynamic Events", was published in the journal Perception in 1999.
+This study, a revised version of earlier studies conducted by Ulric Neisser, Neisser and Becklen in 1975, asked subjects to watch a short video of two groups of people (either wearing black or white T-shirts) passing a basketball around.
 The subjects are told either to count the passes made by one of the teams or to keep count of bounce passes vs. aerial passes.
 In different versions of the video a person walks through the scene carrying an umbrella (as discussed above) or wearing a full gorilla suit.
 After watching the video, the subjects are asked whether they noticed anything out of the ordinary taking place.
 In most groups, 50% of the subjects did not report seeing the gorilla (or the person with the umbrella).
 Failure to perceive the anomalies is attributed to failure to attend to it while engaged in the difficult task of counting passes of the ball.
 These results indicate that the relationship between what is in one's visual field and perception is based much more on attention than was previously thought.

 Out of 228 participants of the tests, only 194 – those who did count the passes correctly – were used for statistical purposes further.
 The percentage was even as low as 8% in one of the 16 tests performed.

 The basic Simons and Chabris study was reused on British television as a public safety advert designed to point out the potential dangers to cyclists caused by inattentional blindness in motorists.
 In the advert the gorilla is replaced by a moonwalking bear.